jborza/gba-solitaire/readme.md

 ```

-Later as a more graphical interface is developed we also can have a concept of a cursor that we can move across the piles with the arrow keys.
+Later as a more graphical interface is developed we also could have a concept of a cursor that we can move across the piles with the arrow keys.

 ### Adding more gameplay logic - moving the cards